joemoose/dungeoneers.d20/docs/play.md

 ### Critical Success and Failure

-Rolling a **1** on a check is a **critical success**; the outcome always succeeds and will be better than you expected.
+Rolling a natural **20** on a save is a **critical success**; the action always succeeds regardless of modifiers, and the outcome will be better than you expected.
 Increase your LUCK attribute score by 1.

-Conversely, rolling a **20** is a **critical failure**; the outcome always fails and is worse than expected.
+Conversely, rolling a natural **1** is a **critical failure**; the action always fails and is worse than expected.
 Decrease your LUCK by 1.

 ### Vantages

-The primary way to modify your attribute save is through vantages: favorable situations in the narrative beyond what might be considered typical have **advantages**, while unfavorable situations have **disadvantages**.
+The primary way to modify your attribute saves is through vantages: favorable situations in the narrative beyond what might be considered typical have **advantage**, while unfavorable situations have **disadvantage**.

 Roll **an extra d20** (2d20) for the attribute save, but take only the **best** or **worst** result, respectively.

 !!! note "Notes"

 	- If you have multiple advantages or disadvantages, you take only one—they don't stack.
-	- However, if an action has multiple advantages without any disadvantages, it may no longer be risky and succeed automatically, per the GM.
+	- However, if an action has multiple advantages without any disadvantages, it's likely to be no longer risky and will succeed automatically, per the GM.
 	- If you are in a situation with advantages and disadvantages, they cancel each other out; you roll just one d20 as usual.

 !!!
 Tip